2023 Best Computer Science Schools in California

 Full Computer Science at University of California - Berkeley Report

-University of California - San Diego did quite well in this year’s ranking of the best schools for computer science students.
-It came in at #6 on the list.
-UCSD is a fairly large public school located in the city of La Jolla.
+University of California - San Diego landed the #6 spot in the 2023 rankings for the best computer science programs.
+UCSD is a very large public school located in the city of La Jolla.

 On average, compsci graduates from UCSD take out $17,575 in student loans while working on their degree.
 This translates to an average monthly loan payment of $308, based on a 10-year repayment plan.